8 Natural Ways To Reduce Unpleasant Cat Odor

 About Dr. Hannah Godfrey BVETMED MRCVS

 Hannah graduated from the Royal Veterinary College, UK in 2011 and began work straight away at a busy mixed practice.
 Initially, she treated all species, but as the small animal hospital became busier, she focussed on small animals.
-She has a passion for soft tissue surgery as well as canine and feline dentistry, having completed additional training in both areas.
+Hannah is an expert on cat behavior and nutrition.